 4. Mile Marker Zero

 OK, like the Southernmost Point, there’s not much to see or do here.
 But it’s another great photo-op and a must-see spot in Key West.

 The Mile Marker “0” sign marks the beginning of US Route 1 which stretches all the way up the east coast ending in Maine.
 Don’t blink or you’ll miss it.

-Downtown Key West is well-known for a vibrant nightlife scene and no trip here would be complete without a stroll along lively Duval Street.
-Lined with shops, bars and restaurants, Duval Street runs for a mile from north to south connecting the Gulf of Mexico with the Atlantic Ocean.
+Downtown Key West is well-known for its vibrant nightlife scene and no trip here would be complete without a stroll along lively Duval Street.
+Lined with shops, bars, and restaurants, Duval Street runs for a mile from north to south connecting the Gulf of Mexico with the Atlantic Ocean.

 Opened in 1933, Sloppy Joe’s Bar is ground zero for the party scene.
 But you’ll find plenty of options to pop in for a frosty concoction along the six-block historic district area.

-You’ll find Key Lime pie everywhere in Key West, it’s the signature dessert of the Florida Keys.
-But if you’re on the hunt for the best place to try this tangy treat, head to one of these:
+Key Lime pie is everywhere in Key West, it’s the signature dessert of the Florida Keys.
+But if you’re on the hunt for the best restaurant or shop to try this tangy treat, head to one of these legendary spots:

 - Kermit’s Original Key West Key Lime Shoppe (200 Elizabeth Street)

 - Key West Key Lime Pie Company (511 Greene Street)

 In Key West, stunning sunsets are a nightly event.
 And Mallory Square is the perfect place to enjoy the island’s most idyllic golden hour view.
 Located at the end of Duval Street, this lively, waterfront square enjoys an enviable western exposure.